mahhov/arevtur/readme.md

 #### Starting the app

 When you run POE Pricer, a `$` icon will appear in your system tray (typically at the bottom right of your screen).
-Right click the icon to open the context menu, and select `Arevtur` to open the app.
+Right click the icon to open the context menu and select `Arevtur` to open the app.

 #### Setting up the session ID